Fasting and Meditation: Everything You Need to Know

 Fasting and Meditation

-Meditation as we know, is the practice of quieting the mind and connecting with ourselves.
+Meditation as we know is the practice of quieting the mind and connecting with ourselves.
 It’s a practice best done regularly to establish a sense of peace and calm that we can return to in the more stressful moments of life.
-A deepening of connection to an inner self that is always there for us.
+A deepening of connection to an inner self that is always there for us, one that grows every day.

 Mindfulness with food is also increased, simply because the act of fasting enforces a certain awareness of hunger and the sensation of being full or empty.

-Your thoughts, beliefs and patterns of behaviour will become more apparent as you are forced to observe them in greater detail.
+Your thoughts, beliefs, and patterns of behavior will become more apparent as you are forced to observe them in greater detail.
 Mental acuity is heightened and when you go back to eating normally, you will become very aware of what you are putting into your body and how often.
 From that perspective, fasting combined with meditation can literally change your life for the better.
+It’s not about weight loss, although that may be a welcome bonus.
 Even once the fast is over, you will find your energy levels are higher and you will have created a different perspective on your life and a deeper connection to your spirituality.

 So What Exactly is Fasting?

 In simple terms, a fast is a length of time, usually twelve hours minimum, where you do not consume anything or very little.
 This does not mean starving yourself!
 For any period longer than a day you must consume something, especially electrolytes to keep your organs functioning.
+A common length of time for more experience fasters is three days.
 Lots of people choose to do juice cleanses or similar which can be a good way to go about it, not starving yourself but instead replacing meals with a healthy juice or smoothie.

 How Does Fasting Work in Your Body?